Map of Santa Venera, Malta

 Labour Party

-Santa Venera, a small yet vibrant town in Malta, is characterized by a political climate that reflects the broader national trends of the country.
-Malta, known for its parliamentary republic system, sees Santa Venera governed by local councils that align with the national political landscape.
-The town's political affiliations often mirror those of the major political parties in Malta, primarily the Labour Party and the Nationalist Party.
+Santa Venera, a small yet vibrant town in Malta, is characterized by a dynamic political climate that reflects the broader national trends.
+As part of Malta, Santa Venera operates under a parliamentary representative democratic republic, where the President of Malta is the head of state and the Prime Minister is the head of government.
+The town's political landscape is influenced by the two major political parties in Malta: the Labour Party and the Nationalist Party.

 Political Quick Facts